top of page

 More often than not, women will feel better after a few intense days of highs and lows.

-But compared to the baby blues, one of the defining features of post-natal depression is that those feelings just don't seem to go away after a few days.
+But compared to the baby blues, one of the defining features of postnatal depression is that those feelings just don't seem to go away after a few days.
+If you're experiencing prolonged feelings like this, postnatal depression counselling can offer support.

 The main areas which you might notice are: